 Catherine Christaki - Team Leader, Blogmaster, Twitter administrator

-Catherine Christaki has been a full-time English-Greek translator since 2001 and co-owner of Toronto-based Lingua Greca Translations since 2012.
-Her specializations include IT (lead Greek translator for Apple since 2011), Medical and Technical texts.
+Catherine Christaki has been a full-time English-Greek translator since 2001 and a partner at Lingua Greca Translations since 2012.
+She specializes in software, app and web localization (lead Greek translator for Apple since 2011).
 In 2013, she translated the popular guide for translation buyers, Translation: Getting It Right, into Greek.

 Daniela Guanipa - Founding Member, Blog Author/Editor

 Daniela Guanipa began her career as a translator almost 17 years ago, shortly after graduating from college with a degree in International Relations.
 She had been involved with languages from a very early age, first attending an American school, then learning Portuguese with her Brazilian friends in Caracas.
 Yet, becoming a translator was not in her plans, until she took and passed a test with a film company offering free training as audiovisual translators for qualified candidates.
 Becoming a freelance translator for a film company in her hometown, Caracas, was a fortuitous event that opened her eyes to an uncharted territory for her.
 Since then, the world of translation and interpreting has become her home.

 Her debut as audiovisual translator was only the beginning of a long and prosperous career that led her to accept various in-house positions –from Translations Coordinator for the film company, to Director of Translations in a well-known language company in Indianapolis, to Bilingual Case Manager and Interpreter at a law firm.